 The Extended Project

-For those wishing to continue to higher education, the Extended Project will provide a platform to support future learning.
-It also offers the opportunity for students to differentiate themselves from their peers and to demonstrate motivation for the intended course of higher study.
+For those wishing to continue on to higher education, the Extended Project will provide a strong platform to support future learning.
+It also offers the opportunity to differentiate yourself from other students and to demonstrate motivation for the degree course you have chosen to apply for.

 Leading universities are highly appreciative of the Extended Project and encourage students to take it.

 "I believe that my prediction of an A grade was instrumental in gaining me the offer of a place to study a degree in business management at Sheffield University next year."